christianfarls/cmz25_final_project/README.md

 2. **Entry Request Handling** (`CHECK_ENTRY`):
    - If an entry request is received, the system checks whether the passcode matches the predefined `PASSCODE` and whether the parking lot is not full (`car_count < MAX_COUNT`).
    - If the passcode is correct and space is available, the system transitions to the `ENTRY_OPEN` state, where the entry gate is opened, and a car is allowed to enter.
 The car count is incremented.
    - If the passcode is incorrect or the lot is full, the system transitions back to the `IDLE` state.
+Additionally, if the lot is full, the lot_full flag is set to 1 until a car exits.

 3. **Exit Request Handling** (`CHECK_EXIT`):
    - If an exit request is received, the system checks whether there are any cars in the parking lot (`car_count > 0`).